adzerk/audience-ios-objc-sdk/docs/Custom tracking events.md

 - (instancetype) init {
     if(self = [super init]){
+        // Only necessary when inheriting directly from VSDKTrackingEvent self.type = @"custom";  //Don't change

-        self.type = @"customEvent"; // Only necessary when inheriting directly from VSDKTrackingEvent }
+        // Only necessary when inheriting directly from VSDKTrackingEvent self.customType = @"customEvent"; // Change to match the desired name of the custom event }
     return self;
 }